Rayjrz/European-Portuguese-Speech-Dataset/README.md

 Speakers 000-006 are native Portugeuse speakers from Portugal.

-Speakers 007-020 are moderate-level Portuguese learner from Macao.
+Speakers 007-020 are moderate-level Portuguese speakers from Macao.

 Speakers 021-036 are native Portugeuse speakers from Cape Verde.